movementkitchen/website/src/pages/about/index.md

 Instead of a lab, my working space is a kitchen, both literally and metaphorically.
 I aim to recreate a homely and informal atmosphere of the kitchen in my sessions too.
 I work with biomechanics and the science of movement but guided by empathy and intuition.
 My aim is to provide a safe and empowering environment for you to get to know your body and its limits and how they change, and develop a nurturing long-term relationship with exercise.

-### My Qualifications
+### My Education

 - MSc in Biomechanics / Sport and Exercise Science from the University of Roehampton, London, UK, October 2019 - October 2021 - with distinction
-- Advanced CPD in Modern Post Natal Assessment, Core Restore & Functional Exercise Programming with Jenny Burrell, Burrell Education, Online Course, completed January - March 2023
-- CPT-RES Certified Personal Trainer - Restorative Exercise Specialist with Nutritious Movement Center Northwest, Sequim, WA, USA, training completed 2015-2017
-- Yoga as Therapy 900 Hour Residential Teacher Training with The Yoga Institute Santacruz Mumbai, India, July - Nov 2012
-- Yoga Teacher Training with Yoga Federation of Serbia, Apr - Dec 2011 - 260 Hours
 - LLM in International Business Law from Vrije Universiteit Amsterdam, The Netherlands 2008-2009
 - LLB (Hons) in International Law from the University of Belgrade, Serbia, 2000-2005

-Other Training:
+### Professional Qualifications and Training

+- Advanced CPD in Modern Post Natal Assessment, Core Restore & Functional Exercise Programming with Jenny Burrell, Burrell Education, Online Course, completed January - March 2023
 - 'Go-To' Physio Clinical Reasoning Challenge with Dave O’Sullivan, The ProSport Academy, January 2023
 - Pelvis Pro Miniseries online course with Sarah Ellis Duvall, Core Exercise Solutions, November 2022
-- Move Your DNA + Fundamentals of Natural Movement Intensive with Katy Bowman, Cambridge, UK, Aug 2019 - 8 Hours
+- Move Your DNA + Fundamentals of Natural Movement Intensive with Katy Bowman, Cambridge, UK, - 8 Hours, Aug 2019
-- Boomerang Pilates, MoveSMART Weekend of workshops with Alison Crouch: Hips, Shoulders, Knees & Toes Workshop, Happy Hip Hinge Workshop, Supple Spine Workshop, Psoas Workshop, London, UK, 7-8 June 2019 - 12 Hours
+- Boomerang Pilates, MoveSMART Weekend of workshops with Alison Crouch: Hips, Shoulders, Knees & Toes Workshop, Happy Hip Hinge Workshop, Supple Spine Workshop, Psoas Workshop, London, UK,  - 12 Hours, 7-8 June 2019
 - Pilates for Modern Bodies - Fundamentals of Flexion - 6 Weeks Online Course with Alison Crouch, March - Apr 2019
 - Womb Care Massage Course with Barbara Loomis, 8 Modules Online Course - Spring